Project Overview

 Personas and User Journeys

-Using results gathered from user interviews enabled me to understand pain points and create personas focused on whom the typical user.
+Using results gathered from user interviews enabled me to understand pain points and create personas focused on the typical user.
 This enabled me to stay on track during the design process to address needs and solve the users’ problems.

 Problem Statement